 My only experience with The Salvation Army had been to drop a bit of money in their red kettles at Christmas time or visit their Thrift Store on occasion.
 I had no idea of the scope or depth to their service in the community.
 But that all changed yesterday.

-I drove to Oneida where 5 days ago a rain swollen Oneida Creek flooded the nearby streets and neighborhoods known as The Flats.
-I was greeted by the Salvation Army’s Major Stan and the mobile meal canteen truck.
+I drove to the site where 5 days prior the rain swollen creek flooded the nearby streets and neighborhoods.
+I was greeted by the Salvation Army’s Major Stan and the mobile feeding truck.
 After a few introductions I was given rubber boots, a shirt, a badge and we were on our way.
-Today’s task was to distribute Clean Kits.
+Today’s task was to distribute clean up kits.
 But I found the Salvation Army is concerned about so much more than just the task at hand.

 Riding to the impacted area I got to know a second generation Salvation Army volunteer Josh.
 He told me about the trauma experienced by flood victims and the importance of listening to their stories, encouraging them to take a positive step forward no matter how small and most of all connecting with them by name, looking them in the eye and seeing them – he called it practicing the power of presence.
 And I found Josh tireless in practicing this power of presence all day long.
 Beyond the muddy clothes, sweat soaked shirts and needs of water and supplies lie people in need of hope.
 He saw that need first as he greeted each person, ask their name, listened to their story, encouraged them, pointed them in a positive direction, carried supplies to their cars and waved as they drove off.
 His presence in the midst of the situation brought hope and encouragement needed just as much if not more than the cleaning supplies that were distributed.

 Yesterday I found the Salvation Army to be more than an organization.
-Melinda is a volunteer who lives in Oneida herself.
+Melinda is a volunteer who lives in the affected area herself.
 She summed it up best for me.
-She has been served by the Salvation Army, she’s a member of the Salvation Army church, her son works at the Salvation Army Camp and she volunteers when she can.
+She has been served by The Salvation Army, she’s a member of The Salvation Army church, her son works at The Salvation Army's Long Point Camp and she volunteers when she can.
 As she handed out cleaning kits, spoke words of encouragement to people, gave water, food and medical aid she shared with me that her giving comes from a life that is “rich in love” as she put it.
-When I asked what do you know about the Salvation Army from your experience, her reply – “The Salvation Army is family.”
+When I asked what do you know about The Salvation Army from your experience, her reply – “The Salvation Army is family.”

 Family shows up when times are hard with supplies, food, support and most of all their presence.
 I agree with Melinda.
 The Salvation Army is no longer a red kettle to me.
 It’s a picture of family.